How To Give Kitchen Countertops A New Look With Thrifted Decor

 Pro Tip – Display Artwork

-If you are limited in wall space, consider adding art to the countertops, open shelves, and inside cupboards.
+If you have limited wall space, consider adding art to countertops, open shelves, and inside cupboards.

 Art is a clever way to add color and create interest in decor.